ijsandoval93/ABB-Robot/README.md

 The Unload file was used for testing the product and checking whether the product either passed or failed its inspection.

-***NOTE: This code has been finalized and no modifications will be taken place.
-5/1/23.
+*** NOTE: This code has been finalized and no further modifications will be implemented.
+5/1/23. ***